Shababeek/Interactions/Readme.md

 - Comprehensive editor tools with real-time preview
 - UniRx integration for reactive programming
 - Clear separation of concerns
-- Hand Poses are totally independed of VR SDKs allowing for on non-XR games
+- Hand Poses are totally independent of VR SDKs allowing for on non-XR games

 ### **Designer Friendly**
 - Visual editor tools with interactive scene view